Autism Affect Motor Skill Development: What Parents Miss

 • Special education plans (IEPs)

-• Adaptive physical educations courses
+• Adaptive physical education courses

-Parents may cooperate with teachers and therapists and develop a plan that would suit the child.
+• In the classroom, devices such as pencil grips or tilted writing boards, Parents may cooperate with teachers and therapists and develop a plan that would suit the child.

 How to Spot Progress in Motor Skills Development

-As children progress, the change is slow but with time it does occur.
+As children progress, the change is slow, but with time, it does occur.
 Signs of progress are:

 • Bigger steps in control